-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 - Multi-Layer Cell (MLC) came after SLC and for years was the storage type of choice for its ability to store more data at a lower price, despite being slower.
 To get around the speed issue, many of these drives have a small amount of faster SLC cache that acts as a write buffer.
 Today, apart from a few high-end consumer drives, MLC has been replaced by the next step in NAND storage tech, TLC.

-- Triple-Level Cell (TLC) flash is the de facto standard storage type for today’s consumer SSDs.
+- Triple-Level Cell (TLC) flash is still very common in today’s consumer SSDs.
 While TLC is slower still than MLC, as its name implies, it’s even more data-dense, allowing for spacious, affordable drives.
 Most TLC drives (except some of the least-expensive models) also employ some sort of caching tech, because TLC on its own without a buffer often is not significantly faster than a hard drive.

 For mainstream users running consumer apps and operating systems, this isn’t a problem because the drive isn’t typically written to in a sustained enough way to saturate the faster cache.
 But professional and pro-sumer users who often work with massive files may want to spend more for an MLC-based drive to avoid slowdowns when moving around massive amounts of data.

-- Quad-Level Cell (QLC) tech is being readied as the next stage of the solid-state storage revolution, and as the name implies it should lead to less-expensive and more-spacious drives thanks to an increase in density.
-But as of this writing, QLC drives have yet to make an appearance in the consumer SSD space.
+- Quad-Level Cell (QLC) tech is emerging as the next stage of the solid-state storage revolution.
+And as the name implies, it should lead to less-expensive and more-spacious drives thanks to an increase in density.
+As of this writing, there are only a handful of consumer QLC drives on the market, including Intel's SSD 660p and Crucial's similar P1, as well as Samsung's SATA-based QVO drive.

 What about endurance?